Probe-Particle/ppafm/README.md

 ## CLI

-Once `ppafm` is installed, a collection of command-line tools will become available for the user.
+Once `ppafm` is installed, a collection of command-line tools will become available to the user.
 Their names start with `ppafm-` preffix.
 To get more information about a given tool, run it with `-h` option, e.g.: